moha23/LF-DAAE/README.md

 - tensorflow-compression 2.0b2
 - tensorflow-addons 0.12

-A singularity container with all required packages is available, contact at s18002@students.iitmandi.ac.in.
+A [Singularity container](https://sylabs.io/singularity/) with all required packages is available, contact at s18002@students.iitmandi.ac.in.

 ## Training and test data